openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 On puppet master:

 * ``vi /etc/puppet/manifests/site.pp``

-* Copy the contents of one of "site.pp" from "fuel/deployment/puppet/cobbler/examples/" into "/etc/puppet/manifests/site.pp" (replace "mirantis.com" with your domain name):
+* Copy the contents of one of "site.pp" from "fuel/deployment/puppet/cobbler/examples/" into "/etc/puppet/manifests/site.pp":
     .. literalinclude:: ../../deployment/puppet/cobbler/examples/site_fordocs.pp

-* The example above gives you the simple way to deploy the cobbler.
-The two things you might want to change:
-		* Comment out unnecessory distributions (uncomment used distributions)
+* Make the following changes in that file:
+    * Replace IP addresses and ranges according to your network setup.
+Replace "your-domain-name.com" with your domain name.
+    * Uncomment the required OS distributions.
+They will be downloaded and imported into Cobbler at the time of Cobbler installation.
-		* Change the location of ISO image file (to either a local mirror, or the fastest available internet mirror)
+    * Change the location of ISO image files to either a local mirror, or the fastest available internet mirror.

 * Once the configuration is there, Puppet will know that Cobbler must be installed on fuel-pm machine.
 Once Cobbler is installed, the right distro and profile will be automatically added to it.
 OS image will be downloaded from the mirror and put into Cobbler as well.